Ross Perot Fast Facts

 Legally changed his name to Henry Ross Perot at age 12, and went by Ross, like his father and late brother Gabriel Ross Perot Jr.

-Began working at age seven, doing odd jobs such as breaking horses, delivering newspapers, and selling Christmas cards, garden seeds and magazines.
+Began working at age 7, doing odd jobs such as breaking horses, delivering newspapers, and selling Christmas cards, garden seeds and magazines.

 In 1969, his efforts to deliver goods to US prisoners of war held in North Vietnam brought the treatment of POWs into the spotlight.
 POWs later claimed that the publicity ultimately resulted in better treatment by the North Vietnamese.